pagkly/Zed/Investopedia3/Learn About Simple Interest.md

 ## Understanding Simple Interest

 When you make a payment on a simple interest loan, the payment first goes toward that month’s interest, and the remainder goes toward the principal.
-Each month’s interest is paid in full so it never [accrues](https://www.investopedia.com/terms/a/accrue.asp).
-In contrast, [compound interest](https://www.investopedia.com/articles/investing/020614/learn-simple-and-compound-interest.asp) adds some of the monthly interest back onto the loan; in each succeeding month, you pay new interest on old interest.
+Each month’s interest is paid in full so it never [[accrues]](https://www.investopedia.com/terms/a/accrue.asp).
+In contrast, [[compound interest]](https://www.investopedia.com/articles/investing/020614/learn-simple-and-compound-interest.asp) adds some of the monthly interest back onto the loan; in each succeeding month, you pay new interest on old interest.

 To understand how simple interest works, consider an automobile loan that has a $15,000 principal balance and an annual 5% simple interest rate.
 If your payment is due on May 1 and you pay it precisely on the due date, the finance company calculates your interest on the 30 days in April.
 Your interest for 30 days is $61.64 under this scenario.
 However, if you make the payment on April 21, the finance company charges you interest for only 20 days in April, dropping your interest payment to $41.09, a $20 savings.